-This guide is for the Printrboard Rev B through D. Click here for a guide on adjusting pot settings on the Rev Printrboard.
+This guide is for the older Printrboard Rev B through D. Click here for a guide on adjusting digital pot settings on the more modern Rev F Printrboards.

 Stepper drivers and stepper motors are extremely precise, so precise that they all require slightly different settings for optimum performance.